• Skip to main content

 woman experiencing stress

-Feat.
-Stacey Thompson, LICSW
+Featuring insights from Stacey Thompson, LICSW

 Have you ever had a day when losing a sock can send you into an emotional tailspin?
 Or you forget to send an email, and it causes you to question your self-worth?
 Did you feel that you were overreacting to something, had no idea why, and felt unable to stop?
+We’ve all had days when seemingly small stressors cause big feelings.
+When our nervous system is pushed outside its window of tolerance, we experience a surge of emotions – anger, frustration, fear, or worry – that seems to overtake our minds and bodies.

 What causes these feelings, and why can we handle them some days and not others?
-According to Viva Center therapist Stacey Thompson, LICSW, one major reason could be that we’ve ventured outside our “Window of Tolerance.”
+According to therapist Stacey Thompson, LICSW, one major reason could be that we’ve ventured outside our “Window of Tolerance.”

 It can be helpful to think of our Window as an empty glass and stress as the water that fills it.
 As long as the glass is less than full, we can contain the water.
 However, when the glass is filled too high, the water overflows and makes a mess.
 The same is true with our ability to tolerate stress.
 When our metaphorical cup overflows, the stress overwhelms our coping mechanisms, and our fight, flight, or freeze responses kick in.